COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 The ABPN considers the certification status of individuals to be public information and the ABPN will publish and/or make available upon request an individual’s certification status.
 As such, the ABPN routinely reports and/or discloses, through its website or otherwise, whether an individual is certified or not certified.
 If an individual was previously certified by the ABPN, but no longer is certified by the ABPN, the dates of former ABPN certification will also be routinely reported and/or disclosed.

-In addition, the ABPN provides a diplomate’s certification information and status and personal identifying information, including full name, mailing address, email address, ABMS number, ABPN certifications held and the certificate numbers of such certifications, and dates certificates and/or diplomate status were awarded and expire to professional medical societies, associations and other entities and organizations that provide ABPN-accepted educational resources, services and/or products used for the certification and/or maintenance of certification programs.
+In addition, the ABPN provides a diplomate’s certification information and status and personal identifying information, including full name, mailing address, email address, ABMS number, ABPN certifications held and the certificate numbers of such certifications, and dates certificates and/or diplomate status were awarded and expire to professional medical societies, associations and other entities and organizations that provide ABPN-accepted educational resources, services and/or products used for the initial certification and/or continuing certification programs.

 The ABPN will disclose pertinent information it possesses about any individual who it determines has violated ABPN rule and/or procedures; engaged in misrepresentation, unprofessional and/or unethical behavior; or whose certification was revoked or determined to be invalid.